Portable Toilet Fremantle- A Practical Solution for Camping, Caravan and Off-Grid Living

 What is a Dry Flush Toilet?

-A dry flush toilet is a waterless toilet system designed to seal waste without using water or chemicals.
+A dry flush toilet is a waterless toilet system that seals waste without using water or chemicals.

 Unlike traditional chemical or composting toilets, dry flush systems use a liner-based technology that wraps waste after each use to help minimise odour and simplify disposal.